-In the instance of a probable violation of these rules that has no previous enforcement history and poses a low risk to public safety and/or pipeline/LNG facility integrity, the PSP Chief will issue a Warning Notice to an operator.
+In the instance of a probable violation of these rules that has no previous enforcement history and poses a low risk to public safety and/or pipeline/LNG facility integrity, as determined by current regulation, industry standard, or other relevant objective technical standard, the PSP Chief will issue a Warning Notice to an operator.
 The Warning Notice will advise the operator of the probable violation, require the operator to correct the probable violation or be subject to further enforcement action under these rules, and may require a formal written response from the operator on their corrective action plan so that a follow-up inspection can be scheduled.